 A mid-range road option will still give you a hearty cycling shoe with plenty of benefits.
 You’ll lose a little bit of weight savings, maybe a boa or two, and you likely won’t have any full carbon soles in this price category.
 However, with four men’s and four women’s models to choose from, there are plenty of popular options, from laces to boas and nylon soles with carbon plates.
 So you’ll still have a sleek, fast shoe without the hefty price tag.

-Take, for example, the Attack Road shoe.
-This was designed to rival cycling shoes at far more expensive price points.
+You see the Attack name on lots of Pearl Izumi gear.
+In fact, some of our favorite Pearl Izumi cycling shorts are the Attacks.
+When it comes to shoes, the Attack line was designed to rival cycling shoes at far more expensive price points.
 Rather than a dual boa system, a single boa reduces the price while still providing even pressure across the foot for a comfortable fit.
 And that little boost to the heel is designed to allow for easier walking, should you have to actually get off the bike.

 A carbon insert assists power transfer without the hefty cost of a full carbon sole, too.
 And the best part of these is they come in both women’s and men’s specific fits and include both two-bolt and three-bolt cleat fits.